ebresafegaga/oii/README.md

         fun x -> f (g x)
 ```

-Feel free to send in PRs and hack on it!
+Please send in PRs and hack on it!